University of Amsterdam: City Centre

 The administration of the school and most of the faculties are located in the historic City Centre of Amsterdam, within the canal ring which is itself a UNESCO World Heritage Site.
 The facilities in this area date from as early as the 15th century to the 21st-century.
 Architectural styles represented include the Dutch Renaissance, Dutch Baroque, Art Deco, Amsterdam School, and International style.
-The Agnietenkapel, Maagdenhuis, Oost-Indisch Huis, Bushuis, and Oudemanhuispoort are designated as Rijksmonuments (national monuments).
+The Agnietenkapel, Maagdenhuis, Oost-Indisch Huis, Bushuis, and Oudemanhuispoort are designated as Rijksmonumenten (national monuments).
 The 15th century Agnietenkapel, where the university was founded was first constructed as a monastery chapel around 1470, but was later converted for use by the Athenaeum Illustre in 1631.
 The Agnes Gate in front of the Agnietenkapel is a major symbol of the university and dates back to 1571.
 It was renovated and moved to its current location in 1631.
 Another area is a former hospital converted into university buildings, the Binnengasthuis, which is considered the heart of UvA.
 The Maagdenhuis is the current headquarters of UvA and HvA administration.
 The building was built between 1783 and 1787 and was formerly an orphanage.
 The Oost-Indisch Huis, the former headquarters of the Dutch East India Company was built in 1606 and now used by UvA.
 The Oudemanhuispoort was made a university building in 1880.
 It was constructed in 1602 as a retirement house and now houses some departments of the Humanities faculty.
 One of the buildings of the University Library complex, the Bushuis, was built as an armory in 1606.